Easy and umami-filled, this Clam Miso Soup will be a new addition to your favorite soup!

 - 2 cups water

-- Put clams, water, and dashi kombu in a pot and bring it to a boil over high heat.
+- In a medium pot, put the clean clams, 2 cups (480 ml) water, and kombu and bring it to a boil over medium heat.

 - When boiling, reduce the heat to medium-low.